 *Navajo Nation honors Daylight Savings Time, DST

 About Little Colorado River Gorge

 The Little Colorado River Gorge a scenic view while on your way to the Grand Canyon.
-For more information you can visit the Navajo Park and Recreation Visitor Center located at the entrance into the canyon.
-Hwy 89 and 64.
-It’s located about 10 miles from the Navajo Parks and Recreation Visitor Center.
+For more information you can visit the Navajo Park and Recreation Visitor Center located at the entrance into the canyon at Hwy 89 and 64.
+It’s located at the corner of the junction.